 - CMOs must have access to technical documentation and have a suitable management system.

-- Ensuring EU harmonised standards are used, such as the Quality System standard ISO13485 and Risk Management Standard ISO14971.
+- Ensuring EU harmonized standards are used, such as the Quality System standard ISO13485 and Risk Management Standard ISO14971.

 The regulation goes upstream in the supply chain.
 It clearly involves Contract Manufacturing Organisations (CMOs) in the final product quality.
 This defines critical sub-contractors, which design, manufacture or perform services for a part of the medical device, and critical suppliers, which supply essential components as raw materials and moulded parts.
 Those organisations must keep under the control of their order giver and his Nominated Body, which must perform planned and unannounced audit in their premises too.

-Example: If a medical device manufacturer purchases plastic component parts from a moulder and assembles them into a medical device at the manufacturers premises, the manufacturer is obligated that their notified body audits the moulder to the same quality system standards that they comply with.
+Example: If a medical device manufacturer purchases plastic component parts from a molder and assembles them into a medical device at the manufacturers premises, the manufacturer is obligated that their notified body audits the molder to the same quality system standards that they comply with.